nofaceinbook/betterflat/README.md

-# Better Flatteninng for Airports for X-Plane
+# Better Flatteninng for X-Plane Airports
 Python 3 scripts that flattens a X-Plane dsf-file at the location of an airport.
 Needs the included file xplnedsf.py for reading/writing dsf-files.